Alastair and Martin's Web Site Oxford Pub Guide

 Update: Has been in the national press after a group of nuns at the college opposite complained about the plans for a late licence here.
 The Archbishop of Canterbury proptly got involved but he could not hold back the tide.
 He he!
 October 2005.

-The Isis Tavern, river towpath
+The Isis Farmhouse, river towpath

 Probably the only Oxford pub that you have can't drive to, being situated at the side of the Isis towpath, between the Gut and Iffley lock.
 Quite a small place, with an oval bar that splits the place into two areas.
 About 11 tables in all.
 This place does feel old, with a bit of genuine atmosphere, but on top of this is some NuMorrells decoration gone mad, with boating things literally crowded into every single free space, dangling form the roof, hanging on the walls, etc. The food looks extremely expensive for very basic fare.
 The beer was Oxford Blue and Varsity (which was okay) and a third, empty pump.
 Presumably Graduate or one of the new seasonals.
 I expect it could be quite good in the summer for watching the start of Eights races from the reasonably sized beer garden, but then I expect it would get very packed for this reason.
 Alternatively, the best time to see this pub properly may be when I saw it - Sunday lunchtime in late winter / early spring.
 Bar billiards table and darts board.
 Looks like it shuts early in evenings (I wouldn't fancy stumbling about on the towpath in the dark!).
 February 2002